15 Ways to Use the Uptime.com HTTP(S) Check Effectively

 Monitor for Uptime

-Often, an advanced check such as API or Transaction will be needed to test a specific customer flow.
+Often, an advanced check such as API Monitoring or Synthetic (Transaction) Monitoring will be needed to test a specific customer flow.
 An HTTP(S) check can help supplement this monitoring.
 Add one-minute interval HTTP(S) checks to test for a specific part of your flow, such as an item page on an eCommerce website.

 You will catch the initial website downtime, with the additional data of the advanced check’s alert if it is also triggered.
 You will know what is down and how many steps the advanced check successfully completed, allowing you to zero in on the problem.